-After spending the past year living in Mexico, I put together this pros and cons list to help you decide whether or not moving to Mexico is the right choice for you.
-Mexico is a popular choice for American and Canadian expats, digital nomads, and retirees.
-The country offers a low cost of living, beautiful scenery, world-class food, and high quality of life.
-Having said this, there are a few drawbacks you should take into consideration before making the move.
-I will address each pro and con that I have encountered while living in Mexico City, Puerto Vallarta, and Tijuana.
+Thinking about moving to Mexico?
+I put together this list of pros and cons to help you decide whether or not living in Mexico is the right choice for you.
+Mexico is a popular choice for expats, digital nomads, and retirees.
+The country offers a low cost of living, beautiful scenery, world-class food, excellent weather, and high quality of life.
+Having said this, there are a few drawbacks you should take into consideration.
+Living in Mexico isn’t for everyone.
+I will address each benefit and drawback that I have encountered while living in Mexico City, Puerto Vallarta, and Tijuana.
 I’ll also outline some of the best places to live in Mexico and answer some frequently asked questions.

 Pros of Living in Mexico